Google Adwords vs Bing Ads - 8 Major Differences

 6. Negative keywords option

 When you enter a keyword as a negative match in Google AdWords, Google search engine will treat it as a broad match which means you reduced the number of “irrelevant” keywords for your business.

 On the other side, Bing Ads does not support broad match negative keywords.

 For most search engine marketers out there, Google AdWords is easy to use, well structured, easy to navigate and offers the vast of additional options, such as contact info, business address and more.
 When considering Google AdWords vs Bing Ads, this might be relevant.

 As the most popular advertising platform in the market, Google AdWords has a lot higher cost per click compared to Bing Ads.
 For Google advertisers who spend more than $500,00 per year on campaigns, the money is not the issue.
 However, for the small advertisers (business owners, start-ups, etc.) the money spent on campaigns is crucial.
 Small advertisers usually strive to get conversions with a limited budget.
 If you are a small business or startup, you should consider Bing Ads as an option.
-As a website development Toronto company, we like to take advantage of different options.
+As a web development company, we like to take advantage of different options.

 While the battle between Google AdWords vs Bing Ads goes on, there is only one conclusion.
 Set up your campaign the way you think is the best for your business.
 Focus on the relevant market, conduct your research, test both platforms and see which one works best.
 After all, the most important is to get leads no matter which search engine you use.
-Get in touch with our Toronto web design company today!
+Get in touch with our web design company today!